-If you're in the business of developing original ideas for new products or services, you're probably faced with a dilemma.
-How do you pitch an idea to potential investors and clients without giving away too much information about it and risking it being stolen?
+If you're in the business of developing original ideas for new products or services, you're probably facing a dilemma.
+How do you pitch an idea to potential investors and clients without giving away too much information, risking it being stolen?

 Here are some practical steps to help you deal with this issue:

 2. Be careful when selecting companies to pitch to.
 Do a background search on potential clients, contractors or investors.
 What does their work portfolio look like?
 Why would they want to get into business with you?
 Are they a competitor?
-Check their reputation before you surrender any vital information and get referrals and recommendations from others in the industry if possible.
+Check their reputation before you give away any vital information and get recommendations from others in the industry if possible.

 3. Reveal only what you must and nothing more.
 If you're pitching an idea to a potential client, give them only the information necessary to convey what your product or service delivers.
 Don't bare it all if it's not required to seal the deal.
-If you're pitching to investors or lenders, you may be asked to disclose more information, as they will likely want to know more about your idea before committing financially to it.
+If you're pitching to investors or lenders, they may ask you to disclose more information, as they will likely want to know more about your idea before committing financially to it.

 4. Create and document an extensive paper trail.
 Record your idea or concepts in writing as much as possible, and keep detailed notes of discussions and conversations where you're disclosing information to other parties.
-The more details you keep in these records, the more useful they can be if your idea ownership is ever challenged in court.
+The more details you keep in these records, the more useful they can be if someone challenges your ownership in court.

 5. Think about confidentiality.
 If you have to disclose your business secrets to other parties, it may be worth entering into a non-disclosure agreement with potential investors, contractors, clients or other associates.
 Be aware that asking investors to sign a non-disclosure agreement may risk you losing an audience, as many will simply not sign it.
 However, if the dangers of losing your secrets outweigh the business opportunity, you will need to make a careful decision whether to pursue it without non-disclosure agreements.